Student Disability

 *According to the Cyprus Education and Training of Children with Special Needs Law of 1999 and Regulations of 2001, "Students with Special Difficulties" are defined as students with severe learning or special learning difficulties, functional or adaptive difficulties due to physical, sensory, mental or other cognitive difficulties and mental deficiencies.

-We offer a variety of support for students with disabilities once we determine eligibility.
+We offer support and assistance for students with disabilities once we determine eligibility.
 Disability Services are offered in line with the Education and Training of Children with Special Needs Law of 1999 and subsequent Regulations, according to the University’s ‘Students with Disabilities Policy’.

 We understand that disability may affect each person differently and that is why we try to develop an individualised support plan that is tailored to your needs.